qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 algorithm, which will help you understand its purpose and its basic ideas.
 If such a description is not available, the description panel will not be shown.

-Some algorithms might have a more detailed help file, which might include description of every parameter it uses, or examples.
-In that case, you will find a :guilabel:`Help` tab in the  parameters dialog.
+For a more detailed help file, which might include description of every parameter it uses, or examples, you will find a **[Help]** button at the bottom of the dialog bringing you to the :ref:`Processing algorithms documentation <processing_algs>` or to the provider documentation (for some third-party providers).

 A note on projections